 In September 2005, the Company entered into employment agreements (the "Agreements") with two senior executives that became effective November 30, 2005.
-The Agreements are for an initial period of five years until September 2010 and, absent notice of non-renewal given ninety (90) days prior thereto, are automatically extended for successive three (3) one year periods unless terminated.
-The Board, at its sole discretion, determines whether a bonus is issued, provided that in the case of two executives, the amount of the bonus shall be predicated on their performance and the achievement by the Company of its operating targets set forth in its annual budget, and in the case of these two executives, provided further, in no event shall the amount of their bonuses be less than 50% of their salary at that time.
+The Agreements were for an initial period of five years until September 2010 and, absent notice of non-renewal given ninety (90) days prior thereto, were to be automatically extended for successive three (3) one year periods unless terminated.
+The Board, at its sole discretion, determined whether a bonus was issued, provided that in the case of two executives, the amount of the bonus was to be predicated on their performance and the achievement by the Company of its operating targets set forth in its annual budget, and in the case of these two executives, provided further, in no event was the amount of their bonuses be less than 50% of their salary at that time.